Engineering GRA Tuition Policy

 Budgeting Tuition on Research Proposals

-Principal Investigators who budget a GRA to their research proposals must include a budget line item for tuition, in accordance with the following guidelines:
+PIs budgeting a GRA to their research proposals must include a budget line item for tuition, in accordance with the following guidelines:

 - Tuition will be identified as a direct cost within the “Other” budget category with the following justification: “Tuition is part of the overall Graduate Research Assistant compensation package” or similar.

-- If a sponsor does not allow tuition as a direct cost the PI can do one of the following:
+- If a sponsor does not allow tuition as a direct cost, the PI can do one of the following:

-- Adjust salary to include the cost of tuition and enter this total on the GRA salary line.
-Because tuition costs will be paid to the GRA as salary, the PI must inform the GRA he/she is required to pay his/her own tuition; or
+- adjust salary to include the cost of tuition and enter this total on the GRA salary line (because tuition costs will be paid to the GRA as salary, the PI must inform the GRA he/she is required to pay his/her own tuition); or

-- Tuition and fees are not included in the University’s modified total direct cost (MTDC) base for determining facilities and administrative (F&A) costs and therefore do not generate indirect costs.
+- Tuition and fees are not included in the university’s modified total direct cost (MTDC) base for determining facilities and administrative (F&A) costs and therefore do not generate indirect costs.

 - Full in-state tuition of 18 total credit hours per year (9 hours for each fall and spring semester) will be included in the proposal budget line for each GRA identified.
 Each GRA must be appointed on a 0.5 FTE appointment to be eligible for in-state tuition.
-NOTE: The department of chemical engineering requires 21 hours of GRA tuition support; 18 total credit credits hours per academic year and 3 credit hours per summer semester.
+NOTE: The department of chemical engineering requires 21 hours of GRA tuition support (18 total credit credits hours per academic year and 3 credit hours per summer semester).